-Coming to Downtown Crossing from the team behind nearby spots Back Deck and Fajitas and ‘Ritas, French Quarter will draw influence from the food of New Orleans with an ambiance to match.
+Now open in the Downtown Crossing/Theater District area from the team behind nearby spots Back Deck and Fajitas and ‘Ritas, French Quarter draws influence from the food of New Orleans with an ambiance to match.
 “We plan on recreating a French Quarter neighborhood watering hole,” co-owner and chef Paul Sussman previously told Eater.
 “We are trying to do pretty much traditional New Orleans — maybe updated a bit, but not chef-interpretations.”
-The menu will include jambalaya, gumbo, fried catfish, etouffee, and more, as well as lunchtime po’ boys and muffaletta sandwiches.
-Yes, there will be beignets on the dessert menu.
-The cocktail and beer lists will also reflect New Orleans.
+The menu includes jambalaya, gumbo, fried catfish, etouffee, and more, as well as lunchtime po’ boys and muffaletta sandwiches.
+Yes, there are beignets on the dessert menu, garnishing an ice cream sundae.
+The cocktail and beer lists also reflect New Orleans.
 545 Washington St., Downtown Crossing, Boston.
-Anticipated opening timeline: Early 2020.
+Opened: February 24, 2020.

 The Gallows, a staple of Boston’s South End, is expanding to Watertown — yet another addition to the increasingly stacked lineup at the Arsenal Yards development — and it will be a “hybrid concept” with its sibling doughnut chain, Blackbird Doughnuts.
 The new location will have room for outdoor dining and private events, too.
 485 Arsenal St., Watertown.
 Anticipated opening timeline: Fall 2020.